Ganga Dashahara: The Festival of the Descent of the Ganges to Earth

 May 25, 2026

-Ganga Dussehra is a significant Vedic festival celebrating the descent of the sacred river Ganges to Earth.
-This day is considered particularly auspicious for conducting purification rituals and clearing negative karma.
-Devotees participate in Rudrabhisheka to receive blessings and spiritual cleansing.
+Ganga Dussehra is a significant Vedic festival dedicated to the descent of the river Ganga to Earth.
+This day is considered highly auspicious for performing purification rituals and removing negative karma.
+The Rudrabhisheka performed on this day holds special power.

 History and Origin